 Metal siding has evolved over the years into a very low-maintenance and popular siding choice for newer homes.
 It offers a modern aesthetic and can make a bold statement when installed properly.
 The most popular types are aluminum and steel and the cost ranges from $15 to $20 per square foot installed.
 Aluminum siding is a soft metal so can be dented easily.
 Steel siding is heavy and takes longer to install, making it a more expensive option.

 Metal is fire resistant and it can outlive most of the other siding materials.
 Although it does not rot or mold it can rust if not well installed and finished.

 Metal siding, steel in particular, comes from recycled sources like junked cars and scrapped building materials.
 Steel is easily recyclable, making it a viable option for environmentally friendly siding.
 Metal siding helps conserve energy in the summer or year-round warm places because it reflects heat, but it’s a poor insulator in the winter because it does not does retain warmth.

 One of the latest developments in residential siding, fiber cement, is durable and very low-maintenance.
 It is made from a mixture of wood fibers, sand, and cement and built to mimic the look and feel of natural wood siding, with less maintenance.
 It installs like wood siding, and it comes in the form of beveled planks, shingle or shakes, and stucco-panel styles.
 Trim and millwork pieces are also available to create high-end finishes.

 Fiber cement is extremely fire resistant with a class 1A fire rating.
 Rot and decay resistant, it fares well with salty air too, so it can be used in coastal areas.

-The cost of fiber cement siding is between $6 and $12 per square foot installed.
-It comes in many designs and color options, including brick and stone textures.
+The cost of fiber cement siding is between $10 to $15 per square foot installed.
+It comes in many design and color options, including brick and stone textures.
 Most manufacturers offer a guarantee of 15 years against fading and chipping.
 After that, it needs to be repainted.